-Learn to love your home with this 30 day series.
-Cleaning becomes less of a chore when you organize your home for easy cleaning with these 7 tips.
+In this post: Cleaning becomes less of a chore when you organize your home for easy cleaning.
+Here’s how I do that at our house with these 7 tips.

 How to Organize Your Home for Easy Cleaning